Katherine Firth: Academic and educator

-Firth has collaborated with her partner Andreas Loewe on key Lutheran compositions, creating English study translations of the German libretti of Bach's St John Passion, and Martin Luther's iconic hymn "Ein feste Burg ist unser Gott" ("A Mighty Fortress Is Our God").
+Firth has collaborated with her husband, Andreas Loewe, on a detailed study of Martin Luther's use of the arts to promote his reformation, Martin Luther and the Arts: Music, Images, and Drama to Promote the Reformation.
+She has published on Lutheran compositions with Loewe, creating English study translations of the German libretti of Bach's St John Passion, and Martin Luther's iconic hymn "Ein feste Burg ist unser Gott" ("A Mighty Fortress Is Our God").
 Both contributed a joint reflection on the word setting and music of Bach to Ida Lichter's The Secret Magic of Music: Conversations with Musical Masters.

-A lecturer at La Trobe University, Firth has published widely in the field of poetry and music, including articles on modernist poets T. S. Eliot, Louis MacNeice and Ezra Pound, Australian and British women poets Judith Wright and Kathleen Raine, and composers such as Gerald Finzi.
+Firth has published widely in the field of poetry and music, including articles on modernist poets T. S. Eliot, Louis MacNeice and Ezra Pound, Australian and British women poets Judith Wright and Kathleen Raine, and composers such as Gerald Finzi.

 In 2013, she received the University of Melbourne's Norman Curry Award for her work in developing Thesis Boot Camp with educators Peta Freestone and Liam Connell.
 Her academic skills work centres on fostering academic writing skills.
 Her How to fix academic writing trouble, with Inger Mewburn and Shaun Lehmann, is being published by Open University Press.